Lost Kesuba in Halacha: Can a Couple Continue Living Together Without It?[1]

 Marital relations:[5] It is forbidden to engage in intimacy with one’s wife until the Kesuba is written [or collateral is given, as will be explained].

-Yichud: It is disputed amongst Poskim[6] whether Yichud is permitted with one’s wife until the new Kesuba is written [or collateral is given, as will be explained].
-[Practically the Ashkenazi custom is to be lenient to permit Yichud.[7]]
+Yichud:[6] Some Poskim[7] rule that Yichud is forbidden with one’s wife until a new Kesuba is written [or collateral is given, as will be explained].
+Other Poskim[8], however, argue that Yichud with ones wife remains permitted despite not having a Kesuba.
+[Practically, the Ashkenazi custom is to be lenient to permit Yichud in a time of need[9], however, initially the husband should write his wife a check of the value of the Kesuba.[10]]

 Giving the wife collateral until the Kesuba is written:[11] If one is unable to have a new Kesuba written for his wife right away, such as if the missing Kesuba was initially discovered on Shabbos, then he may give her collateral [i.e. cash[12], or objects[13]] which amounts to the value of the Kesuba, and take liability for any loss or decrease in value of the collateral.
 If this is done, the couple may continue living together as normal and engage in marital relations.[14]
 As soon as the opportunity arrives, one must immediately have a new Kesuba written.[15]